asuarezc28/obsidian-files/LISTS-MY GOALS/FREE/DEMO/DEMO Kanban.md

 - [ ] detail product page
 - [ ] detail shop page
+- [ ] install api to send email

 ## DOING

+- [ ] search and change design

+## DONE

 - [ ] button to create new form in a Modal and send email
-- [ ] install api to send email  --> https://www.abstractapi.com/guides/send-email-from-angular

-## DONE

 - [ ] favs list page
 - [ ] [[add lateral menu]]
 - [ ] print user ubication, and zoom to product selected